-- > At assemblies we often share stories from other cultures and countries. - We encourage families at the school to help support our children to learn about different cultures and traditions, for example a parent speaker - In Reception, we examine 'people and communities' and explore the similarities and differences between us. - Our curriculum topics encourage children to reflect on their own culture as well as explore others.
-They run on a three-year cycle and include topics such as 'Britain' - We choose school trips that broaden pupils cultural understanding e.g. trips to RDA South Bucks and Thames Valley Adventure Playground - > Pupils are given opportunities to engage in democratic processes such as voting on House Captains. - Through our PHSE and RE curriculum, we cover values of democracy and respect and tolerance of different faiths and beliefs.
+- > At assemblies we often share stories from other cultures and countries. - We encourage families at the school to help support our children to learn about different cultures and traditions, for example a parent speaker - In Reception, we examine 'people and communities' and explore the similarities and differences between us.
+The Reception curriculum has termly topics that explore culture and countries e.g. 'My planet' and 'my local area'. - Our Key Stage 1 curriculum topics encourage children to reflect on their own culture as well as explore others.
+They run on a two-year cycle and include topics such as 'Britain' - > We choose school trips that broaden pupils cultural understanding e.g. trips to RDA South Bucks - > Pupils are given opportunities to engage in democratic processes such as voting on House Captains. - Through our PHSE and RE curriculum, we cover values of democracy and respect and tolerance of different faiths and beliefs.